Reviewing or refinancing

 How many times can you refinance your home loan?

 The short answer to this intriguing question is ‘as often as you want to’.
-Refinancing, aka remortgaging, can be something you do regularly, to either
+Refinancing, aka remortgaging, can be something you do regularly, to either save money with a better interest rate, adjust your repayments or release some equity to achieve life goals.
+However, refinancing always involves some cost.
+Also, if you apply for a

 When to refinance your mortgage?

-When you originally set up your mortgage, it would have been subject to the floating and fixed lending rates for that particular day, with your
+When you originally set up your mortgage, it would have been subject to the floating and fixed lending rates for that particular day, with your specific bank.
+But things change over the years.
+It could be time for a re-look, with a view to saving some interest or improving your financial flexibility.
+Why would you

 A guide to why, when, and how to refinance your mortgage

 Change is constant.
 When you set up your mortgage originally, the interest rates were applicable to the housing market at the time.
-Likewise, the size
+Likewise, the size and term of your mortgage was appropriate to your income and outgoings at that time.
+You had a new home, lots of set-up costs and were just finding your feet

-Check out the latest home loan rates.
+Check out the latest mortgage rates.

 Refinancing your home or a rental property often begins with a review of what you could afford.
 This helps you get the balance right between repaying your loan quickly and ending up in financial trouble because you over-reached.
 Our handy calculators make it easy to plan a budget, check your borrowing power and explore the repayments on various loan structures.